stormysun513/ParGMRES/README.md

 ## Summary

-We propose to implement a parallelized GMRES (Generalized Minimal RESidual method), which is a commonly used solver for large sparse linear system, on GPU-CPU heterogeneous platform.
+We propose to implement a parallelized GMRES (Generalized Minimal Residual method), which is a commonly used solver for large sparse linear system, on GPU-CPU heterogeneous platform.